Employment Services for Youth

 Youth Employment Opportunity Program (YEOP)

-The Youth Employment Opportunity Program (YEOP) provides special services to at-risk youth between the ages of 15-25 to achieve their educational and vocational goals.
-Peer advisors with similar experiences will work with at-risk youth as mentors and career coaches.
-They can provide referrals to supportive services, workshops, employment preparation, and other training and community outreach efforts.
+The Youth Employment Opportunity Program (YEOP) provides special services to at-risk youth between the ages of 15-25 to achieve their educational and career goals.
+Peer advisors with similar experiences will work with you as mentors and career coaches.
+They can provide referrals to support services, workshops, employment preparation, and other training and community outreach efforts.

-- Fact Sheet: Youth Employment Opportunity Program (PDF)
+- Fact Sheet: Youth Employment Opportunity Program (DE 8714w) (PDF)

 - YEOP Services and Eligibility Criteria